 Stay on the safe side and cook these beautiful sides, well, on the side:

-- This fragrant, moist bread dressing with sage is a Thanksgiving classic.
+- This fragrant, moist bread dressing is a Thanksgiving classic.
 You can add chopped nuts, raisins, diced apples, or dried cranberries depending on your preferences.

 - Our old-fashioned, Southern-style cornbread dressing has cornbread and soft breadcrumbs along with chopped vegetables and herbs.

-- If you have any vegetarian guest at your table, this quinoa stuffing is definitely a good option for them to have an equally filling and hearty meal.
+- If you have any gluten-free guests at your table, this stuffing is definitely a good option for them to have an equally filling and hearty meal.

 - A chicken and dressing casserole is an easy dish that doesn't take hours of prep.

 Mashed potatoes and gravy are one of the favorite combinations on Thanksgiving plates.
 Our suggested recipes have different flavorings and cooking options so you can choose the one that works best:

 - These extra-special garlic mashed potatoes are loaded with flavor.
 Butter and milk help with the creamy texture but feel free to replace them for dairy-free beverages and margarine if there are dietary needs at your table.

 - If your stovetop is covered with other dishes and the oven isn't an option, make these Instant Pot mashed potatoes.
 Cooked in a fraction of the time, you can forget about them and work on other things.

 - For a vegan option, try this extra-creamy vegan mashed potatoes recipe.